Sharp isoperimetric comparison on non-collapsed spaces with lower Ricci bounds

 Let us further comment on \autoref{thm:Isoperimetriciintro}.
 When $\partial E$ is a smooth constant mean curvature hypersurface in a smooth Riemannian manifold, the Laplacian of the signed distance function from $E$ equals the mean curvature of $\partial E$ along $\partial E$.
 Then \eqref{eq:sharplaplacianintro} can be proved with a classical computation using Jacobi fields and one dimensional comparison for Riccati equations away from the cut locus, finding its roots in \cite{Wuelementary,Calabi58}.
 The singular contribution coming from the cut locus has the right sign, in great generality.

 The original proof of the L\'evy--Gromov isoperimetric inequality \cite[Appendix C]{Gromovmetric} builds on a variant of \eqref{eq:sharplaplacianintro}.
-The key additional difficulty with respect to smooth constant mean curvature hypersurfaces is that boundaries of isoperimetric regions might be non smooth when $N\ge 8$ and it is handled relying on a deep regularity theorem in Geometric Measure Theory \cite{Almgrenreg}.
-This strategy seems out of reach in the setting of $\RCD$ spaces.\\ Our proof of \autoref{thm:Isoperimetriciintro} completely avoids the regularity theory even on smooth Riemannian manifolds.
-It is inspired by \cite{CaffarelliCordoba93,Cabre97,Petruninharmonic} and the recent study of perimeter minimizing sets in \cite{MoS21}.\\ We start proving a-dimensional versions of \eqref{eq:sharplaplacianintro}, corresponding to the limit of \eqref{eq:sharplaplacianintro} as $N\to\infty$.
+The key additional difficulty with respect to smooth constant mean curvature hypersurfaces is that boundaries of isoperimetric regions might be non-smooth when $N\ge 8$ and it is handled relying on a deep regularity theorem in geometric measure theory \cite{Almgrenreg}.
+This strategy seems out of reach in the setting of $\RCD$ spaces.\\ Our proof of \autoref{thm:Isoperimetriciintro} partially avoids the regularity theory even on smooth Riemannian manifolds.
+It is inspired by \cite{CaffarelliCordoba93,Cabre97,Petruninharmonic} and the recent study of perimeter minimizing sets in \cite{MoS21}.\\ We start proving adimensional versions of \eqref{eq:sharplaplacianintro}, corresponding to the limit of \eqref{eq:sharplaplacianintro} as $N\to\infty$.
 Exploiting the equivalence between distributional and viscosity bounds on the Laplacian from \cite{MoS21}, we prove that if the bounds fail there exists a volume fixing perturbation of $E$ with strictly smaller perimeter, a contradiction with the isoperimetric condition.
 The perturbations are built by sliding simultaneously level sets of distance-like functions with well controlled Laplacian.
-The argument can be thought as a highly non linear version of the moving planes method, with no symmetries on the background and in a very low regularity setting.\\ The \emph{stability} of Laplacian bounds under the Hopf--Lax duality (equivalently, along solutions of the Hamilton--Jacobi equation), proved in \cite{MoS21} building on \cite{Kuwada07,AmbrosioGigliSavare15Bochner}, plays the role of the classical computation with Jacobi fields in Riemannian geometry.
+The argument can be thought as a highly non-linear version of the moving planes method, with no symmetries on the background and in a very low regularity setting.\\ The \emph{stability} of Laplacian bounds under the Hopf--Lax duality (equivalently, along solutions of the Hamilton--Jacobi equation), proved in \cite{MoS21} building on \cite{Kuwada07,AmbrosioGigliSavare15Bochner}, plays the role of the classical computation with Jacobi fields in Riemannian geometry.
 It crucially enters into play in the construction of the perturbations.
-The a-dimensional versions of \eqref{eq:sharplaplacianintro} self improve to sharp dimensional bounds thanks to the well established localization technique \cite{CM17,CM20}.
+The adimensional versions of \eqref{eq:sharplaplacianintro} can be improved to sharp dimensional bounds thanks to the well established localization technique \cite{CM17,CM20}.
 The additional difficulty with respect to the case of local perimeter minimizers considered in \cite{MoS21} is that only volume fixing perturbations are admissible for the isoperimetric problem.

 We do not claim that \autoref{thm:Isoperimetriciintro} carries all the information provided by the first and second variation formulas for the area in the smooth setting, however one of the main novelties of the present work will be to show that it is a valid replacement in several circumstances.
 Moreover, its global nature makes it more suitable for stability arguments.
 Among its direct consequences we mention sharp Heintze--Karcher type bounds for perimeters \autoref{prop:variationofarea} and volumes \autoref{cor:volumebounds} of variations of isoperimetric sets via equidistant sets, that can be obtained by integration.